icommitdesnet/kolbot/README.md

 - [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=26999)
 - [Microsoft .NET Framework 4.0 (or higher)](https://dotnet.microsoft.com/download/dotnet-framework)

-## Set up
+## Required after download setup

-**IMPORTANT: Run the setup script first!**
+**kolbot will NOT work without running the setup script first!**

-After downloading kolbot, you must run the setup script to configure the necessary files:
+After downloading kolbot, you **MUST** run the setup script before attempting to use the bot:

 1. Run `setup.bat` to copy configuration files to their correct locations
 2. The script will also initialize Git submodules if Git is available